General Questions | 10 views |

 Understand Ottawa Permit Requirements

-Determine what permits your project needs before signing anything.
-Call City of Ottawa Building Code Services at 613-580-2424 or check ottawa.ca/building to confirm requirements.
-Most renovations involving structural changes, electrical, plumbing, or HVAC work require permits.
-The contractor should handle permit applications, but you need to understand what's required and factor permit costs into your budget.
+Verify what permits are needed through City of Ottawa Building Code Services (613-580-2424).
+Most renovations involving structural changes, electrical, plumbing, or HVAC require permits.
+The contractor should handle permit applications, but you're ultimately responsible as the homeowner.

 Ready to Start Your Project?